 Adams dropped from the public eye in the immediate aftermath of the scandal, but also did writing and lecturing.
 In 1961, he wrote a book entitled First Hand Report, consisting mostly of anecdotes from his time in the Eisenhower Administration but also some pages defending his actions in the scandal.
 He founded a ski resort on Loon Mountain, a peak visible from his New Hampshire home, in 1966.
 Adams also championed the effort to change the name of Mount Pleasant in the Presidential Range to Mount Eisenhower, a switch that occurred in 1972.
 The summit building on nearby Mount Washington is named for Adams.

 Adams died in Hanover, New Hampshire, in October 1986 from respiratory arrest and renal failure after being hospitalized for a month.
-Not long after his death, William Safire published a column saying the Internal Revenue Service had been after Adams for years for about $300,000 in unreported income.
+Not long after his death, William Safire published a column saying the Internal Revenue Service had been after Adams for years, investigating approximately $300,000 in unreported income.
 Even if true, however, it was too late to do anything about it.

 Sources: The Biographical Directory of the United States Congress, "Voters in 7 States Name Candidates in Primaries" in the Spokane Daily Chronicle on Sept.
 15 1948, "Adams Will Have Greater Authority Than Any Prior President's Assistant" in the Toledo Blade on Nov.
 25 1952, "The New Administration: Assistant To The President" in Time on Dec.
 1 1952, "The Administration: O.K., S.A." in Time on Jan.
 9 1956, "Ike Assistant Wouldn't Be U.S. President" in the Deseret News on May 10 1957, "Eisenhower Aide Adams Is Accused" in the Pittsburgh Post-Gazette on Feb.
 18 1958, "Ike Says 'I Need Him' About Sherman Adams" in the Free-Lance Star on Jun.
 18 1958, "The Administration: Man In The Storm" in Time on Jun.
 30 1958, "Up From South Boston: The Rise & Fall Of John Fox" in Time on Jul.
 7 1958, "Investigations: Tales Of The Wild Hare" in Time on Jul.
 7 1958, "Adams Resigns Under Pressure As Ike's Assistant" in the Daily Collegian on Sept.
 23 1958, "The Administration: Exit Adams" in Time on Sept.
 29 1958, "Goldfine Gets Suspended Term, Fine" in the Eugene Register-Guard on Jul.
 24 1959, "Sherman Adams Drops From Public View, Lives Quiet Life In New Hampshire Town" in the Ocala Star-Banner on Jul.
 27 1959, "Sherman Adams Repleads His Case" in the Pittsburgh Post-Gazette on Jun.
 5 1961, "Sherman Adams, Was Top Assistant For Eisenhower" in the Pittsburgh Post-Gazette on Oct.
 28 1986, "The Great Sherman Adams Cover-Up" in the Toledo Blade on Nov.
 4 1986, Eisenhower & Landrum-Griffin: A Study in Labor-Management Politics by R. Alton Lee, The New Hampshire Century edited by Felice Belman and Mike Pride, Eisenhower by Geoffrey Perret, Eisenhower and the American Crusades by Herbert S. Parmet, logginginlincoln.com, mountwashington.org